 An Employee shall be allowed one day of leave in lieu of a public holiday that falls on a day during the Employee's period of annual leave.

-Where an Employee is absent from his or her rostered shift on the working day before or after a public holiday (or public holiday weekend), without reasonable excuse/sufficient evidence to the satisfaction of the Employer as to the purpose of the leave and the period or expected period of leave, the Employee shall not be entitled to payment for the day of personal/carer's leave.
+Where an Employee is absent from his or her rostered shift on the working day before or after a public holiday (or public holiday weekend), without reasonable excuse/sufficient evidence to the satisfaction of the Employer as to the purpose of the leave and the period or expected period of leave, the Employee shall not be entitled to payment of personal/carer's leave for the absence on the working day before or after the public holiday (or public holiday weekend) whichever the case may be.

 Personal/Carer's Leave